 Over time, other business units learned of the flexibility of Watson Assistant and realized they could create virtual assistants for any use case.
-With the successful launch in customer care, GSK set out to deploy eight more virtual assistants.
-After just ten months, GSK doubled its target and launched 16 bots.
+After the successful launch in customer care, GSK set out to deploy eight more virtual assistants.
+In just ten months, GSK doubled its target and launched 16 bots.

-One of the most successful use cases was providing Watson Assistant to field sellers.
-The team needs to stay up-to-date with critical information, and in a market like pharmaceuticals there is no room for error.
-GSK trained Watson Assistant on all products, and now field sellers can get answers to even their most complicated questions, on the road or right in front of a client.
+One of the many successful use cases was providing Watson Assistant to field employees.
+The field teams needed to stay up to date with company information and have an easy way to ask for help.
+GSK trained Watson Assistant on common questions, problems and requests that came from the field force and made the bot accessible anywhere, any time, on the road or right in front of a client.

 Watson Assistant proved essential during the spread of COVID-19.
-With guidelines and regulations changing almost hourly, GSK field sellers were able to stay up to date and felt confident they always had the latest information.
-“Training Watson Assistant on new COVID-19 information was easy.
-It was almost instant, our normal way of working in these testing times,” says Raghavan.
+GSK’s bots handled essential tasks such as ordering PPE or delivering general health information about COVID-19.
+“Training Watson Assistant on new COVID-19 information was quick and easy — our normal way of working in these testing times,” says Raghavan.

 Infusing conversational AI into workflows is only getting easier for GSK

 As new teams continue to adopt Watson Assistant, it’s only becoming easier to deploy.
 Today, project delivery finishes on average five months ahead of schedule.
-Hence, the company expects its number of virtual assistants and use cases to keep growing.
-GSK is also exploring deployment of Watson Assistant over voice channels such as IVR and integration with conference rooms to make booking easy.
+GSK expects its number of virtual assistants and use cases to keep growing.
+The company is also exploring deployment of Watson Assistant over voice channels such as IVR and integration with conference rooms to make booking easy.